flunge/flunge.github.io/_posts/Technical/2016-08-23-ZED-stereo-camera-setup-and-practice-on-Jetson-TK1.markdown

 ### Part 2.
 Capture picture and depth map

 #### 2.1.
 Summary
 To study ZED, we can learn from it's [blog examples](https://www.stereolabs.com/blog/) or study the [Github examples](https://github.com/stereolabs).
-Basically, the examples are the same, blog examples provide more detailed explanations but some parts of the code are quite outdated.
+Basically, the examples are the same.
+Blog examples provide more detailed explanations but some parts of the code are quite outdated.
 The reason is that ZED released Ver.1.0 and made some changes.
 The blog examples were written before Ver.1.0.
 Nevertheless, Github examples provide update codes.
 In summary, study both at the same time should be more efficient.

+<br></br>

 #### 2.2.
 Hello World
-Before jumping to the later content.
-A simple ["Hello-world" example](https://www.stereolabs.com/blog/index.php/2015/07/15/hello-world/) is suggested to be implemented by yourself first.
+Before jumping to the later content, a simple ["Hello-world" example](https://www.stereolabs.com/blog/index.php/2015/07/15/hello-world/) is suggested to be implemented by yourself first.
 Follow the instruction and build a Hello-World program.
-However, as I mentioned before, the blog examples are quite outdated.
-Please use this [main_hello_world.cpp](/home/jzhan/github/huangying-zhan.github.io/public/post_resource/Technical/ZED_stereo_camera_setup_and_practice_on_Jetson_TK1/main_hello_world.cpp) and [CMakeLists.txt](/home/jzhan/github/huangying-zhan.github.io/public/post_resource/Technical/ZED_stereo_camera_setup_and_practice_on_Jetson_TK1/CMakeLists.txt) to build the program.
-Remember to rename *main_hello_world.cpp* to *main.cpp*.
+However, as mentioned before, the blog examples are quite outdated.
+Please use this [main-hello-world.cpp](/home/jzhan/github/huangying-zhan.github.io/public/post_resource/Technical/ZED_stereo_camera_setup_and_practice_on_Jetson_TK1/main-hello-world.cpp) and [CMakeLists.txt](/home/jzhan/github/huangying-zhan.github.io/public/post_resource/Technical/ZED_stereo_camera_setup_and_practice_on_Jetson_TK1/CMakeLists.txt) to build the program.
+Remember to rename *main-hello-world.cpp* as *main.cpp*.

+<br></br>

 #### 2.3.
 Capture pictures and depth maps
 Suppose you have built your `Hello World`.
 In this part, we will see a simple modification based on a ZED's [OpenCV example](https://github.com/stereolabs/zed-opencv).
-The ultimate goal is to capture RGB pictures and their corresponding depth map from time to time.
+The ultimate goal is to capture RGB pictures, their corresponding dispartiy image and depth map from time to time.
 First, let's have a taste on the original example.

 ```
 cp /usr/local/zed/sample/cpu/with\ OpenCV ~/Desktop/zed_capture #copy and rename the example to desktop